 - Appleseed (manga, 1980s anime OVA, recent CGI movies, and now a new CGI series)

-- Cutie Honey (or "Cutey Honey") has four animated incarnations, two live action incarnations, and five manga incarnations.
+- Cutey Honey has five animated incarnations, three live-action incarnations, and five manga incarnations.
 Try asking a fan of the show where Honey's powers come from.
-Heck, try asking them whether or not she's human; the answer changes in just about every version.
+Try asking them whether or not she's human; the answer changes in every version.
 You'd think they'd run out of answers to a yes/no question eventually, but no...

-- Madoka Magica.
+- Puella Magi Madoka Magica.
 The original TV anime, a manga (plus two Spin-Off manga), a novelization, a PSP game, and now a pair of Compilation Movies.
 And all of this was announced in less than a year after it started, so there's still the possibility of more still being created.

 - Code Geass has only one full-length anime, but there are four separate and completely different manga adaptations as well as three games based on it.
 As of early 2012, two spinoff OVAs, a film version of the original series, and yet another alternate-viewpoint manga are planned (the original anime came out in 2006).

 - Himitsu no Akko-chan has three anime, a Live-Action Adaptation, and a reboot manga.